 FOSTER HOME: A foster home is a home with one or two parents who are paid by the state to take care of children whose own parents are involved with CPS.
 All foster homes (or agencies that run foster homes) are approved by the Department of Family and Protective Services, which includes special training for all of the foster parents.
-The families can choose which children they want to host; some foster homes take just one child at a time, while others will take several children or sibling groups; some foster homes take only babies, while others will take children of any age.
-And some foster homes are "therapeutic," which means the foster parents have extra training to care for children with special medical, behavioral, emotional, or mental health needs.
+The families can choose which children they want to host; some foster homes take just one child at a time, while others will take several children or sibling groups; some foster homes are "therapeutic," which means the foster parents have extra training to care for children with special medical, behavioral, emotional, or mental health needs.
 Children in foster homes usually attend the neighborhood school where the foster home is located, unless the foster parents are willing and able to drive the children to another school.